redphx/better-xcloud/README.md

 - Green = Good
 - White = Great

-📝 Having this info on all the time might reduce your enjoyment, so I'd recommend only using it when having network problems.
+⚠️ Having this info on all the time will drain the battery faster, so I'd recommend only using it when having network problems.

 ## Capture screenshot
 - This feature is only available in **Better xCloud**.